Factibly/factibly/fc-web/README.md

 - Use [`<React.Fragment> ... </React.Fragment>`](https://reactjs.org/docs/fragments.html) (alternatively, if you don't 			need to pass in any keys or attributes, `<> ... </>`), which does not create an extra DOM node, whenever you _only_ need to wrap multiple child components under one parent component
 - Use [`React.PureComponent`](https://reactjs.org/docs/react-api.html#reactcomponent) over `React.Component` for class
-  components whenever the `render()` function renders the same result given the same props and state
+  components whenever the `render()` function renders the same result given the same props and state; likewise, wrap function components inside `React.memo(...)` for the same reason.
-- Wrap expensive calculations around a `React.useMemo` hook when they need only be computed when specific dependencies have changed
+- Wrap expensive calculations inside a `React.useMemo(...)` hook when they need only be computed when specific dependencies have changed
-- Apply [code-splitting](https://reactjs.org/docs/code-splitting.html) techniques where approriate in order to reduce the bundle size
+- Apply [code-splitting](https://reactjs.org/docs/code-splitting.html) techniques where appropriate in order to reduce the bundle size

 ## Tests

-You should use [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/) to write automated tests on the front-end.
+We use [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/) to create automated tests.
 The test files should have an extension of `.test.[jt]sx?`.

 ## Prerendering